This research has now been updated, for more information about the latest research please see our latest report Dementia UK: Second edition.

 In February 2007 the Alzheimer's Society published a major study on the social and economic impact of dementia in the UK.

-The research, commissioned through King's College London and the London School of Economics provides the most detailed and robust picture to date of prevalence and economic impact of dementia in the UK.
+The research, commissioned through King's College London and the London School of Economics provided a detailed and robust picture of prevalence and economic impact of dementia in the UK at that time.

 What did the report find?